social-info-lab/global_news_synchrony/ner_art_sampling/README.md

 **pair_candidate.py**(pair_candidate_script.sh)
 This is to filter the pairs that have low ne similarity or are duplicates from the extracted pairs

+**/../network_inference/**
+The "network_inference" folder includes the steps to embed news articles and compute their similarity.

 **integrate_matched_inference.py**(integrate_matched_inference_script.sh)
-This is to deduplicate the extracted pairs from the time spans that are overlapped for fitting the maximum memory of a running job.
+This is to deduplicate the embedded pairs from the time spans that are overlapped for fitting the maximum memory of a running job when extracting the pairs.

 An extracted pair example is: